izzydavid/Izzy-Crystal-Collector-Game/README.md

                                                   # Instructions to Game:

-The game will begin with a random number.
-You win by matching your total score to the random number; you lose the game if your score exceeds the random number.
-There are four crystals below.
-By clicking on a crystal, you will add a specific number of points to your total score.
-Each crystal's value remains hidden until you click it.
-Each crystal's value changes each time the game starts.
+                    Izzy's Crystal Collector Game begins with a random number, you have to match that random number to win.
+There are five crystals that generate a hidden and unique value at the start of each new game.
+When you click on a crystal, you will discover that hidden value, the key is to see which crystals will give you the score to match the game's random number.
+If your total score exceeds the random number you lose.
+Have Fun!!

   ![ALT TXT](https://github.com/izzydavid/Izzy-Crystal-Collector-Game/blob/master/assets/images/izzy-crystal-collector-game-intro.gif?raw=true)